harshasangur48/Steganography-Project/README.md

-📌 Project Description
+📌 Project Description:
 This is a steganography tool that allows users to hide and retrieve secret messages within images.
 The tool provides a graphical user interface (GUI) using Tkinter and leverages OpenCV for image processing.

-🚀 Features
+🚀 Features:
 ✅ Hide secret messages inside images
 ✅ Retrieve hidden messages from encrypted images
 ✅ Password protection for added security
 ✅ User-friendly GUI for easy operation
 ✅ Supports PNG and JPEG image formats

-🛠 Technologies Used
+🛠 Technologies Used:

 Technology     Purpose